-Sleep training and controlled crying
+Sleep training: controlled crying and no-tears methods

 What is sleep training?

 Put simply, it's all about teaching your baby to settle himself back to sleep when he wakes at night, rather than relying on you to get up and feed him or soothe him back to sleep.
 You achieve this state of bliss either by not going straight to your baby when he wakes, or by responding to him in a particular (and rather lukewarm) way.
 This is, in effect, the 'tough love' solution to sleepless nights.Babies don't wake up at night to cause trouble – they do it because they need something, be it comfort, food, pain relief.
 Just because they can't speak doesn't mean they should be ignored and expected to go back to sleep.

 Do I have to sleep train my baby?

 Absolutely not!
 Many parents just muddle through for various reasons.
 It might be that it seems less stressful (both for you and your baby) to just ride it out than to take the bull by the horns.
 It might be that your baby has health issues, such as reflux or having been born prematurely, that make you feel they do need that comfort when they wake in the night.
 Or perhaps you just don't find your baby's slightly chaotic sleep pattern too difficult to deal with and so it's just not worth the hassle.
 If it ain't broke, after all…

 As anyone who starts a discussion on sleep training soon discovers, there are those who think it is cruel, and others who view it as a necessary evil (“It made me feel human again and if that makes me barbaric, then so be it”) and some who simply love it (“It's a miracle.
 I wish I'd done this ages ago”).
 For those who need a little extra reassurance, studies have shown that sleep training methods are safe for babies.

 What age can you start to sleep train a baby?